-32.10 When a player is moving from your club to another on a temporary transfer of registration (loan), you report this to us using your SMS account.

-32.11 You continue to be responsible for the player and must make arrangements with the loan club so that you can continue to meet your duties.
-The temporary club does not need to make an application for a governing body endorsement, nor have a sponsor licence.
-When the player returns from loan, you must report this to us using your SMS account.

-32.12 If your player is permanently transferred to another club, you must tell us using your SMS account and the new club must make an application for a governing body endorsement on behalf of the player.
+- 32.10 Where the relevant Governing Body permits it, sports players can move on loan to another club but only if they will return to their original club after the period of the loan.
+If your player is moving on loan you must report this to us using your SMS account within 10 working days of the move. - 32.11 During the loan period, you continue to be responsible for the player and must make arrangements with the loan club so that you can continue to meet your duties.
+The loan club does not need to make an application for a governing body endorsement, nor have a sponsor licence.
+When the player returns from loan, you must report this to us using your SMS account within 10 working days. - 32.12 If your player is permanently transferred to another club, you must tell us using your SMS account and the new club must make an application for a governing body endorsement on behalf of the player.
 The new club must be a licensed sponsor and the player must make a new application for leave or for worker authorisation (Croatian nationals only, where applicable).
-The player must have been granted leave to play for their new club before they play for them.

-32.13 Players on loan from an overseas club to a UK club must meet all the requirements of Tier 2 or Tier 5 and have a governing body endorsement.
+The player must have been granted leave to play for their new club before they play for them. - 32.13 Players on loan from an overseas club to a UK club must meet all the requirements of Tier 2 or Tier 5 and have a governing body endorsement.